mozilla/addon-sdk/packages/addon-kit/docs/tabs.md

 <api name="style">
 @property {string}
-The CSS style for the tab.
-NOT IMPLEMENTED YET.
+The CSS style for the tab. **NOT IMPLEMENTED YET**.
 </api>

 <api name="index">
 @property {integer}
 The index of the tab relative to other tabs in the application window.
-This property is read-only.
+This property can be set to change it's relative position.
 </api>

 <api name="thumbnail">
-@property {canvas}
+@property {String}
-A thumbnail of the page currently loaded in the tab.
+Data URI of a thumbnail of the page currently loaded in the tab.
 This property is read-only.
 </api>